-Name Count Incl Count Min Incl Count Max Incl Count Average C64XP_0, serverFxn(), doLoad().0 14 2000203 2051632 2,003,924.71 C64XP_1, serverFxn(), doLoad().0 15 2000194 2000640 2,000,245.80 C64XP_2, serverFxn(), doLoad().0 16 2000195 2000622 2,000,244.00 00000 ] 1
+Name Count Incl Count Min Incl Count Max Incl Count Average C64XP_0, serverFxn(), doLoad().0 14 2000203 2051632 2,003,924.71 C64XP_1, serverFxn(), doLoad().0 15 2000194 2000640 2,000,245.80 C64XP_2, serverFxn(), doLoad().0 16 2000195 2000622 2,000,244.00 00000 - 7

 - Printf-style output lets you use the tried-and-true debugging mechanism of sending execution information to the console.
-For information, see "Generating printf Output" on page 29. - Standard CCS IDE features provide many tools for debugging your applications.
+For information, see "Generating printf Output" on page 30. - Standard CCS IDE features provide many tools for debugging your applications.
 In CCS, choose Help > Help Contents and open the Code Composer Help > Views and Editors category for a list of debugging tools and more information.
-These debugging features include: - Source-level debugger - Assembly-level debugger - Breakpoints (software and hardware) - Register, memory, cache, variable, and expression views - Pin and port connect views - Trace Analyzer view - Exception Handling is provided by SYS/BIOS.
+These debugging features include: - Source-level debugger - Assembly-level debugger - Breakpoints (software and hardware) See Section 3.1.1 for information about stepping through driver code. - Register, memory, cache, variable, and expression views - Pin and port connect views - Trace Analyzer view - Exception Handling is provided by SYS/BIOS.
 If this module is enabled, the execution state is saved into a buffer that can be viewed with the ROV tool when an exception occurs.
 Details of the behavior of this module are target-specific.
 In the CCS online help, see the SYS/BIOS API Reference help on the ti.sysbios.family.c64p.Exception module or the ti.sysbios.family.arm.exc.Exception module for details. - Assert Handling is provided by XDCtools.
 It provides configurable diagnostics similar to the standard C assert() macro.
 In the CCS online help, see the XDCtools API Reference help on the xdc.runtime.Assert module for details.